The essence behind the identity.

 Think of a Brand as a promise, a promise your organization can keep, a promise you make to your clients, prospects, vendors, and even your employees.
 This promise is promoted internally and externally, you keep it in any business relationship activity, every corporate decision, every action, and interaction with customers, prospects, employees, and vendors.
-The promise builds encouragement, pride, efforts, it drives budgets, stops arguments, vanish confusion, it guides and drives business activities in any corporate system to achieve any goals.
+The promise builds encouragement, pride, and effort, it drives budgets, stops arguments, vanishes confusion, it guides and drives business activities in any corporate system to achieve any goals.
 If everyone in the organization internally and externally knows what the promise is, politics and personal business issues start to disappear.

 Brand as an identifier

 Brands play a role in terms of communication and identification.
 They offer guidance, convey an expectation of quality and so offer help and support to those making purchase decisions.
 Brands make it easier for consumers to interpret and digest information on products.
-A name, sign, symbol, design, term, or some combination of these things that identifies an offering and helps simplify choice for the consumer.
+A name, sign, symbol, design, term, or some combination of these things identify an offering and helps simplify choice for the consumer.

 Brand as an asset

 A high reputation in the marketplace can drive price premiums and customer preference for goods from a particular provider.

 Brand as perceptions

 The sum total of everything individuals believe, think, see, know, feel, hear, and experience about a product, service, or organization.
 The perceived purchasing risk is thus minimized, which in turn helps cultivate a trust-based relationship.

 The unique position a company or offering holds in the customer’s mind, is based on their past experiences and what they expect in the future.

 The development of your corporate identity, the fulfillment of your professional look, the style and personality of your organization.